 Comfort Threshold

-70% utilization; the planning trigger point for flagship services.
+70% of behavioral capacity — the early planning trigger for flagship services.

 The comfort threshold is set at 70% of behavioral capacity.
 When a flagship service reaches this level, Kingdom Metrics flags it as a planning trigger — not an emergency, but a signal that the service is approaching its functional limit and leadership should begin exploring next steps.